carineang/tp/docs/UserGuide.md

 :exclamation: **Constraints:**<br>
 * A client contact is considered a duplicate if another client contact has the same email(case-insensitive) and this duplicate email will be rejected.<br><br>
-* Phone number must a number with 3 to 15 digits.
+* Phone number must be a number with 3 to 15 digits.
 </div>

 Examples: